 I don't want my children to fear me.
 I want them to trust me.
 I want them to be healthily connected to me.
 I want them to feel my love and respect for them in every ounce of their being no matter their circumstances.
 I want them to know in their soul that my love is unconditional.

 So, what IF a circumstance arises where your head is shouting that your child needs to be punished or receive "consequences"?

 1. Step outside and breathe.
 Have a glass of water.
 Make tea.
-Rest your eyes on something from nature.
+Look out the window.
 Take some small step to ground and refresh yourself.